TanishkaAgrawal118/PatrolHub/README.md

 # PatrolHub

 ## Overview 🖥️
-QuickReport is an innovative application designed to digitize and streamline the process of filing First Information Reports (FIRs).
+PatrolHub is an innovative application designed to digitize and streamline the process of filing First Information Reports (FIRs).
 This app allows users to register FIRs online, track enquiry statuses, verify tenants and neighbors, and access crucial information about their local police stations and officers.
 It aims to eliminate the need for physical visits to police stations, reduce corruption, and enhance transparency and efficiency in law enforcement processes.

 ### Problem Identified ❓